mvolkmann/blog/src/vifm.md

 | previous item in current directory | `k` or up arrow             |
 | into child directory               | `l` or right arrow or enter |
 | into parent directory              | `h` or left arrow           |

+The status bar at the bottom of the window shows information about the file or directory under the cursor.
+This includes the read/write/execute permissions, owner:group,
+size, and last modified date and time.

 To open the item the cursor,
 press `l`, the right arrow, or return.